GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 Seurat efficiently corrected the batch effect in the data while keeping the cell type separated, but other batch correction methods such as harmony would have also done the job.

 Note that In the original study, datasets were integrated using SCANVI semi-supervised integration using partial annotation obtained for each dataset prior integration.
-If you are interested in such supervised approach at the metacell level in R you can have a look to our second example in section \@ref(integration_supervised) using the [STACAS](https://github.com/carmonalab/STACAS) package.
+If you are interested in such supervised approach at the metacell level in R you can have a look to our second example in section \@ref(integration-supervised) using the [STACAS](https://github.com/carmonalab/STACAS) package.

 We can navigate in the different annotation levels.